TomCarr/exTREEmaTIME/README.md

 **rmin:** specified value for the minimum substitution rate.
 This value will be used if auto_rates is set to 0.
 Set this parameter to 0 if auto_rates is set to 1.

+**noise_level:** branch length in input tree below which violations of rmax and rmin are tolerated.
+Required to account for stochasticity in substitution process, and to prevent very short branches having an excessive impact on age estimates

 **n_max_constraints:** the number of maximum age constraints specified as a numeric vector.
 Several configurations for fossil calibrations can be inputted into an analysis, with each value in this vector specifying the number of maximum constraints in each configuration.

 **max_constraints_clade:** lists containing the taxa for which the most recent common ancestor defines each clade with a maximum age constraint